nilimamodi-dev/edumate-integration/setParentAddress.md

 **SetParentAddress**
 ----
-	Returns "success" and a count of updated parent address(es), or a structure of invalid validations "__invalid" belonging to parent address(es).
+	Returns "success" and a count of updated and/or failed parent address(es), or a structure of invalid validations "__invalid" belonging to parent address(es).

 	Where an address is not included in the array of addresses for a parent, it will not be updated or deleted.
 To delete an address, the keys must be supplied with 'empty string' values.